 Hydronic and Instruments

-Connection To Main Piping: Provide ½ inch minimum size threadolet, ½” x 2 inch brass nipple, and ½” ball valve for connection to welded steel piping.
+Connection To Main Piping: Provide 1/2-inch minimum size threadolet, 1/2 x 2 inch brass nipple, and 1/2-inch ball valve for connection to welded steel piping.
 Provide tee fitting for other types of piping.

 Remote Instruments: Adapt from ball valve to specified tubing and extend to remote instruments.
 Provide a union or otherwise removable fitting at ball valve so that connection to main can be cleaned with straight rod.
-Where manifolds with test ports are not provided for instrument, provide tees with ¼” FPT branch with plug for use as test port.
+Where manifolds with test ports are not provided for instrument, provide tees with 1/4-inch FPT branch with plug for use as test port.
 Adapt from tubing size to instrument connection.

 Line Mounted Instruments: Extend rigid piping from ball valve to instrument.
 Do not use close or running thread nipples.
 Adapt from ball valve outlet to instrument connection size.
 Provide a plugged tee if pipe makes 90 degree bend at outlet of valve to allow cleaning of connection to main with straight rod without removing instrument.

 Instrument Tubing: Seamless copper tubing, Type K or L, ASTM B 88; with cast-bronze solder joint fittings, ANSI B1.18; or wrought-copper solder-joint fittings, ANSI B16.22; or brass compression-type fittings.
 Solder shall be 95/5 tin antimony, or other suitable lead free composition solder.
-Tubing OD size shall be not less than the larger of ¼” or the instrument connection size.
+Tubing OD size shall be not less than the larger of 1/4-inch or the instrument connection size.

 Rigid Piping For Line Mounted Instruments: Schedule 40 threaded brass, with threaded brass fittings.